fbraghiroli/bluepill-serial-monster/README.md

 # bluepill-serial-monster

+This is a customized version of bluepill-serial-monster repository for irrihacktor project.
+Main customizations done are related to gpio selection (mux).

+Uart used for EByte E32 Lora xcver is the usart 3 (called port2 in this project).
+RTS signal is routed to PB1 which handle M0 of Lora module.
+DTR signal is routed to PB0 which handle M1 of Lora module.

+Build with stm32duino bootloader support: make clean && STM32CUBE_PATH=~/hacking/repos/STM32CubeF1/ make FIRMWARE_ORIGIN=0x8002000

+Below, the original readme content.

 _bluepill-serial-monster_ is a firmware for _STM32 Blue Pill_ that turns it into a _3 Port USB-to-Serial_ adapter.
 The firmware implements a USB 2.0 full-speed composite device that consists of 3 USB CDC devices.